Perfection of planned layout is achieved only by institutions on the point of collapse.

 Order of Resume Sections

-The order in which sections in resume are arranged depends on whether you are an entry-level graduate or a professional.
+The order in which resume sections are arranged depends on whether you are an entry-level graduate or a professional.

 - Contact Information